Iranian Revolution: Armed battles and collapse of the monarchy (February, 1979)

 Tensions between the two rival governments increased rapidly.
 To demonstrate his support, Khomeini called for demonstrators to occupy the streets throughout the country.
 He also sent a letter to American officials warning them to withdraw support for Bakhtiar.
 Bakhtiar became increasingly isolated, with members of the government (including the entire Regency Council) defecting to Khomeini.
-The military was crumbling, with its leadership completely paralyzed, unsure of whether to support Bakhtiar or act on their own, and rank-and-file soldiers either demoralized or deserting.
+The military was crumbling, its leadership completely paralyzed, unsure of whether to support Bakhtiar or act on their own, with rank-and-file soldiers either demoralized or deserting.

 On 9 February, a rebellion of pro-Khomeini air force technicians broke out at the Doshan Tappeh Air Base.
 A unit of the pro-Shah Immortal Guards attempted to apprehend the rebels, and an armed battle broke out.
 Soon large crowds took to the streets, building barricades and supporting the rebels, while Islamic-Marxist guerillas with their weapons joined in support.